 The Brethren said, “This apparently wasn’t possible until the resources were developed to allow it to happen.
 They died within the confines of your Stake, and President Lorimer is their Stake President.
 Now that the time is right it should appropriately come to him.”

-The answer to a sad question was realized by President Kim McKinnon.
-Why haven’t their progenitors done the work for these brave people who gave their all and died on the High Plains of Wyoming trying to get to a temple?
-“We found that many did not have families who were members of the Church and as such became lost souls with no descendants to do their work.”
+Answers sadly became realized as research began.
+President Kim McKinnon said, “We found that many did not have families who were members of the Church and as such became lost souls with no descendants to do their work.”

 Later in the meeting, Pres.
 Lorimer spoke again with these words.
 “The similarities of this rescue are far and wide to that of the first.
 Brigham Young wept as he saw children with frozen feet and hands.
 He wept for those who didn’t make it.
 He prayed for the temporal rescuers of the Willie and the Martin people.
 In my conversation with President HInckley a week ago he became quite upset.
 He said, ‘President Lorimer, why isn’t these peoples’ work done?’
 And I said, ‘President Hinckley, I don’t know.’
 He said, ‘President, don’t you stop until it’s finished.’”